masashitanimura/2.0/pages/api/pullStream.md

   - isAudio - Indicates if the currently pulled stream is an audio source
   - keepAlive – If **true**, the stream will attempt to reconnect if the connection is severed
   - localStreamName – The local name for the stream
-  - operationType – The type of operation
+  - operationType – The type of operation, for internal use only
   - pageUrl – A link to the page that originated the request (often unused)
   - ppsBytes - The video PPS bytes of this RTP stream if it is video
   - rangeEnd - The length in seconds for the playback